gbxavier/eks-example/README.md

 This repository has the source code to deploy an EKS cluster using terraform and deploy a simple application written in NodeJS.

+## Application

+This simple application will only reply with "Welcome to 2022" and let you know what is your user agent :D

 ## Infrastructure

 This section details all the infrastructure pieces that are deployed with this code